 - Letters of recommendation—All applicants must send three letters of recommendation.

-- Statement—All applicants must include statement of goals and purposes.
+- Statement—All applicants must include a statement of goals and purposes.

 - Deadlines—Applications can be submitted for admission in any quarter of the year.
-However, in view of the sequencing of the three required courses, it is most advisable to apply for admission in the fall quarter of an academic year (September-November).
+However, given the sequencing of the three required courses, it is most advisable to apply for admission in the fall quarter of an academic year (September-November).
 Priority deadline for fall admission is February 15.

-Please see the Application Checklist for further details.
+Please see our detailed Application Requirements for further details.

 The Office of Graduate Studies manages applications from prospective economics graduate students.
 Apply online for graduate admission and follow the application steps.
 You will receive an email confirmation upon successfully completing the form.